While online banking has made managing money easier than ever, it has also led to most people relying solely on digital assets.

 Texas Precious Metals offers several unique features, including the ability to sign up for limit orders.
 You can automatically place a standing order if gold or silver reaches your desired value.

 Another perk is that all orders ship for free using UPS Next Day Air and all orders ship within three business days of payment.
 The website offers a curated selection of gold coins, gold bars, silver coins, and silver bars, as well as pre-1933 gold.

 Golden Eagle Coin is a place for investors and collectors alike.
 Take one look at their website, and you’ll see why — their inventory is absolutely huge.

 Prices vary moment by moment because they are based on the commodities exchange, so their site is a great place to go if you are researching when to buy.

-Like many other gold and silver online retailers, GEC offers free shipping on orders $99 and over.
-Also be sure to check out their bi-monthly blog for new items and savings.
+Shipping is free on orders $99 and over.
+Also, be sure to check out their bi-monthly blog for new items and savings.

 Penn Metals offers a transparent pricing structure, charging spot + $2.49 on all quantities.
-You also get free shipping regardless of order size.
+Shipping is free regardless of order size.
 The selection is also wide, with products including gold, silver, platinum, graded modern coins, and vintage coins.

 Quoted on CNN, CNBC, and PBS, Gold Dealer offers a complimentary newsletter written by industry masterminds Ken Edwards and Richard Schwary.

 They have a physical office moments away from LAX.
-However, if you prefer to not travel to Los Angeles, their website has everything you’d expect from a nationally recognized gold and silver dealer.
+However, if you prefer to not travel to Los Angeles, their website has everything you’d expect from a nationally recognized dealer.